English at Aston University was ranked top 5 for ‘spend per student’ (Guardian, 2023).

 - Learn more about admission to this course

-All applications are considered on an individual basis and the whole application is reviewed carefully, including previous and predicted qualifications, experience, reference and your motivation to study the course.
 Whilst the grades listed here are our entry requirements, we understand that predicted grades are only an estimate.
-We will therefore consider applicants with predicted grades that fall below these entry requirements if the application is of a high standard.
-However, any offer made will not be lower than stated above.
+We will therefore consider applicants with predicted grades that fall below these entry requirements if the application is of a high standard (however, initial offers will not be lower than stated above).

 Entry onto our Foundation Programme may be offered as an alternative to the degree course if lower entry grades are achieved.
 Aston University welcomes applications from students with a wide range of qualifications from the UK and overseas, including combinations of qualifications.
 If your qualifications are not listed here and you wish to check whether they meet the entry requirements for this course, please contact the university.